Crunchyroll: Mail theft allegation

+Subtitling issues

-In July 2025, Crunchyroll faced controversy when the company allegedly used generative artificial intelligence for some of its subtitles, with The Verge and Engadget highlighting the German and English subtitles for Necronomico and the Cosmic Horror Show.
+In July 2025, Crunchyroll faced controversy when generative AI was used for the German and English subtitles of Necronomico and the Cosmic Horror Show.
 Company president Rahul Purini previously denied using artificial intelligence in its translations.
-A spokesperson for Crunchyroll later blamed a third-party vendor, acknowledging that the subtitles were AI generated.
+A spokesperson for Crunchyroll later blamed the third-party vendor that provided the subtitles, acknowledging that the subtitles were AI generated.
 The company faced further backlash in October 2025 when their subtitles for the Fall 2025 anime season were either missing or featured different fonts among other issues.

+Security issues

+In March 2026, Crunchyroll was sued for violating the Video Privacy Protection Act (VPPA).
+According to the lawsuit, the company allegedly disclosed user information to a third-party marketing company without consent.
+They previously settled a similar lawsuit in 2023.
+In the same month, it was reported that Crunchyroll suffered a security breach via their outsourcing partner, Telus Digital.
+Crunchyroll was subsequently sued a few days later.